-I am a Research Collaborator of Computer Science within the SySMA research unit of IMT Lucca since 2018.
+I am a Assistant Professor of Computer Science within the SySMA research unit of IMT Lucca since 2021, and I was a SySMA Research Collaborator from 2018 to 2021.
 I received my Ph.D. in Computer Science in 2019 from the Gran Sasso Science Institute of L’Aquila, Italy.
 I graduated in Computer Engineering at the University of L’Aquila.

 My research activity is focused on modeling and controlling quantitative properties, e.g., response time or throughput, of software systems that are subject to stringent quality of service (QoS) requirements (e.g., business-critical, safety-critical).
 In particular, most of my research efforts have been directed towards two main objectives: A) the development of efficient run-time self-adaptation techniques B) the automated derivation of analytical performance models from system execution traces.